 - Why didn't the critics of Christianity produce Jesus' body?

 - This is similar to point ten.
-Since the Jewish culture as well as the Roman authorities did not want Jesus' resurrection to be believed, since it contradicted both of their theological and social power structures, and if Jesus did get married and have children, then why is their no record of those authorities producing the person and/or body of Jesus?
+Since the Jewish culture, as well as the Roman authorities, did not want Jesus' resurrection to be believed, since it contradicted both of their theological and social power structures, and if Jesus did get married and have children, then why is there no record of those authorities producing the person and/or body of Jesus?
 You'd think this would have been settled long ago if Jesus really did live and breathe after the gospels' recorded resurrection and Acts account of his ascension.